What Is the GMAT Test? – Guide for International Students

 How Long Should I Study for the GMAT?

-The exact time you need to study for the GMAT depends on how much of the GMAT prep material you have already mastered.
-According to the Graduate Management Admission Council, most GMAT test takers say it takes at least eight weeks to prepare for the exam, if you are familiar with the test content.
+The exact time you need to study depends on how much of the prep material you have already mastered.
+According to the Graduate Management Admission Council, most test-takers say it takes at least eight weeks to prepare for the exam, if you are familiar with the test content.
 With this in mind, if you are not familiar with the material, it can be worth planning to study longer than eight weeks so you have time to cover all the material.

 According to Kaplan, test-takers study as many as 100 total hours over three months.
 Of course, depending on your learning style, you can study more each day over a shorter period if you prefer.